 You certainly can claim CIS by yourself.
 But as it’s the government you’re dealing with, you can bet it is a long, tiring, and complicated process.
 Here’s what you need to complete a CIS self-assessment tax return:

-Make sure you submit everything before the tax return deadline — otherwise you will be fined
+– Make sure you submit everything before the tax return deadline — otherwise you may be fined.